bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 If more than one person says a message, it actually garbles up both messages.
 So that's a pretty big problem.

-## Malicious actors in DC-networks.
+## Malicious actors in DC-networks

 Max Hillebrand: 00:07:28